pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 If you have a checking account in the Citigold® Account Package, Citi Priority Account Package, Citibank® Account Package or a Citi Private Bank Account, you may elect to have your check images delivered with your periodic statements.
 You must speak with an account representative to sign up for this service.
 Please note that if you receive check images with your statement, included among those images may be some checks which were presented for payment but which were returned unpaid after your statement was prepared and sent to you.

 Images of your cancelled checks presented within the past 18 months are also available to you through Citibank® Online.
 Additionally, you may request a copy of any of your cancelled checks by calling CitiPhone Banking®.
-Please refer to "Other Fees and Charges for All Accounts" in the Marketplace Addendum for applicable fees.
+Please refer to 'Other Fees and Charges for All Accounts' in the Marketplace Addendum for applicable fees.

 ## Substitute Checks and Your Rights

 ## What Is a Substitute Check?

-A substitute check is a paper reproduction created from a digital image of the front and back of the original check and bears the legend "This is a legal copy of your check."
+A substitute check is a paper reproduction created from a digital image of the front and back of the original check and bears the legend 'This is a legal copy of your check.'
 You can use it the same way you would use the original check.
-Federal law allows banks to replace original checks with "substitute checks."
-Under the law, a substitute check is the "legal equivalent" of the original check.
+Federal law allows banks to replace original checks with 'substitute checks.'
+Under the law, a substitute check is the 'legal equivalent' of the original check.
 In other words, it can be used in the same way and for all purposes for which you would use the original check.

-Account Statements and Notices, Periodic Statements |

-29

 ## Your Rights